Twilight Heroes Game Manual

 Q. Do I lose skills?
 What happens to skill points?

 A. You get to perm (remember permanently) one skill each run (if it is greater than 1 mettle).
 Every time you start over you lose any unpermed skills.
 All skill points are zeroed out each time, too, but you will earn more skill points to re-invest.
 There are a few other exceptions, like Passable Pilot which can't be permed and need to be re-learned each run, or the Criminology Lab skill which is automatically permed when you learn it the first time, because it's so difficult to acquire.
-If we ever have an Item of the Month skill, it would also be permed automatically.
+Skills purchased from the Wok of Stars are always permanent.

 Q. What about transmogrifying?
 Will it go away?